atorresgalvis/UITOTO/README.md

   Module 'Find DMCs' of the UITOTO Shiny app.
   </p>

+  The two mandatory arguments that the user must provide are the names of the input files to be used during the
+	searches.
 The format and conventions of the input files used by [**`UITOTO`**](https://github.com/atorresgalvis/UITOTO) are quite simple.
-Just provide a single column csv file with the list of entities (*e.g.*, species, genera, OTUs) you wish to diagnose:
+First, just provide a single-column csv file with the list of entities (*e.g.*, species, genera, OTUs) you wish to diagnose:

   ``` r